 Days & Hours of Operation

-The Balboa Peninsula Trolley is a new, free service for community members and visitors.
-The trolley is intended to move people around the Peninsula without having to pay for parking or worry about finding a place to park.
-The trolley service begins on Saturday, June 17 and will continue each Saturday and Sunday through September 3, 2017.
-The trolley will also be running on the Fourth of July holiday.
-The hours of operation are from 7:30 a.m. to 9:30 p.m.
+The Balboa Peninsula Trolley is a free service to get you easily moving around the Peninsula without having to pay for parking or worry about finding a place to park.
+The trolley operates each Saturday and Sunday during the summer beginning on May 28, 2022 and ending on September 5, 2022.
+The trolley will also be in service during the summer's three major Monday holidays:

 What Can I Bring on the Trolley?